nastytakito/camera-control-server/README.md

 3. Run `npm install`

 # Running the application
-There are two ways to run the app (somewhat the same but different)
+There are two ways to run the app
 - `npm run dev`: Runs only next.js application
-- `npm run electron`: Runs both next.js app and WebSocket server inside an electron app
+- `npm run electron`: Runs both next.js app and WebSocket server inside electron

 next.js runs on default port (3000) and WebSocket server runs on port 3001